spencerversteeg/social-media/server/README.md

-# Express Typescript Boilerplate
+# Social Media Server

-This is a simple boilerplate with the base foundations for a typescript express application.
+This project with created with a simple boilerplate created by Spencer Versteeg, which contains the base foundations for a Express application.

 ## Stack